• Visitor Info

 • Cafés: Open from 10 AM to 4 PM, with Hale Kope Coffee House opening at 8 AM.

-Here’s a handy map of Waimea Valley.
-It includes everything from the hiking trail through the botanical gardens to the falls, cultural sites, and all the facilities.
+Here's a handy map of Waimea Valley.
+It includes everything from the hiking trail through the botanical gardens to the waterfall, cultural sites, and all the facilities.
 Feel free to print it out to take along with you when you visit!

 Waimea Valley map